louisfb01/start-machine-learning/README.md

     * [Deep learning](https://www.facebook.com/groups/DeepLearnng/) - Nowadays society tends to be soft and automated evolving into the 4th industrial revolution, which consequently drives the constituents into the swirl of societal upheaval.
 To survive or take a lead one is supposed to be equipped with associated tools.
 Machine is becoming smarter and more intelligent.
 Machine learning is inescapable skill and it requires people to be familiar with.
 This group is for these people who are interest in the development of their talents to fit in.

 * Newsletters
+   * [Synthetic Mind: Get Smarter on Artificial Intelligence](https://www.syntheticmind.io/subscribe?ref=EFowuebnlZ) to get daily updates on AI news.
    * [Synced AI TECHNOLOGY & INDUSTRY REVIEW](https://syncedreview.com/) - China's leading media & information provider for AI & Machine Learning.
    * [Inside AI](https://inside.com/ai) - A daily roundup of stories and commentary on Artificial Intelligence, Robotics, and Neurotechnology.
    * [AI Weekly](http://aiweekly.co/) - A weekly collection of AI News and resources on Artificial Intelligence and Machine Learning.
    * [AI Ethics Weekly](https://lighthouse3.com/newsletter/) - The latest updates in AI Ethics delivered to your inbox every week.
    * [What's AI Weekly](http://eepurl.com/huGLT5) - One and only one paper clearly explained weekly with an article, video demo, demo, code, etc.
    * [Data Science Dojo Newsletter](https://datasciencedojo.com/newsletter/) - Get the latest Data Science content in your inbox
-   * [Your Daily AI Research tl;dr](https://www.linkedin.com/newsletters/your-daily-ai-research-tl-dr-6935956459641876480/) - Summarizing the most interesting papers (and news) of the day, every day for ML professionals and enthusiasts.
+   * [Toward's AI newsletter](https://towardsai.net/ai/newsletter) - Summarizing the most interesting news and learning resources weekly as well as community updates from the Learn AI Together Discord community.
+Perfect for ML professionals and enthusiasts.
-   * [Synthetic Mind: Get Smarter on Artificial Intelligence](https://www.syntheticmind.io/subscribe?ref=EFowuebnlZ) to get daily updates on AI news.

 * Follow Medium accounts and publications
     * [Towards Data Science](https://towardsdatascience.com/) - "Sharing concepts, ideas, and codes"